arnoldcastro5000/csqv-circle-packing/cpp/README.md

 ## What it reproduces

-One restart mirrors the Python chain exactly in structure:

 1. `construct` - a varied seed (grid / jitter / hex / random)
 2. `growpush` - LP-scaled overlap relaxation
 3. `radii_lp` - the **exact** optimal radii for fixed centers (an LP)